An amendment should be filed only if the IRS or state has already accepted your return and you need to make changes due to an error or omission.

 Always print a copy of the originally filed return.
 This will be your only record of the return as it was originally filed.

 After printing your originally-filed return, go back to the Q&A and make the needed changes to your return.
 Make a note of each change and the reason; you’ll need these notes to complete Form 1040-X Amended U.S. Individual Income Tax Return.

 Items changed on your federal return may automatically transfer information to your state return.

-If you receive an error when accessing Amend Federal Return that states you must first complete the filing steps prior to amending the return, go to the Filing tab and click Print Return.
+If you receive an error when accessing Amend Federal Return that states you must first complete the filing steps prior to amending the return, click the Filing down the left to expand, then click Print Return.
 You'll need to go all the way through this process until it actually prints the return (you don't need to print on paper, just clicking to view it is sufficient).
-Once you do this, you can go back to the Filing tab and click Amend Federal Return to continue.
+Once you do this, you can click Filing to expand, then click Amend Federal Return to continue.

-Once you have completed Form 1040X, print the amended return and mail it to the IRS.
-Attach any required accompanying documents, such as forms created in the return due to the changes made, or any documentation that would support the changes made (corrected W-2).
-Amended federal returns cannot be e-filed.
+If you choose to mail Form 1040-X, print the amended return and mail it to the IRS.
+Attach any required accompanying documents, such as forms created in the return due to the changes made, or any documentation that would support the changes made (corrected Form W-2 Wage and Tax Statement).

 To complete the amendment process for your State return: